 IUPUI High School Math ContestThis contest is an opportunity for teachers to supplement their lesson plans and provide students with creative and competitive outlets.
 Students study patterns, analyze relationships, draft and refine their solutions, and submit their work.

-High School Math Contest opens with a Jam Session
+2020 High School Math Contest is open!

 1) Students are not allowed to use the internet for anything other than the Essay Problem.
 Books can be used for any of the problems.